 But if you get your loans forgiven under an income-driven repayment plan, then you may owe taxes at the end of your repayment term.

-Student Loan Debt and Social Security
+Student loan debt and Social Security

 So long as you keep your federal student loans on a repayment plan and out of default, you need not worry about losing your Social Security benefits.